Hertfordshire Cheetahs: Back to fighting form (2013–present)

-Logo and Uniforms

 Uniform

 The team has worn the colours of Gold and Black ever since the club's inception in 1986, given that the Cheetah is of a golden colour fur plus the fact that the club's founders were passionate fans of the Pittsburgh Steelers, hence why the club calls its primary colour "Steeltown Gold".

 The uniform mainly consisted of yellow/gold jerseys with black numbers and sleeve stripes with black pants and white socks with a white road jersey.
 Due to budget reasons some of the early uniforms and the uniforms from the 1990s and early 2000s (decade) were mixed together with the black "CHEETAHS" type appearing on the back of the some jerseys as well as the front.

-It wasn't until 2004 that the Cheetahs invested in a new, striking uniform made by UK-based Rhino Sports.
-This was in a lighter shade of gold and included the Chiltern logo on the left shoulder and had a more fitted look and feel.
+In 2004 the Cheetahs invested in a new uniform made by UK-based Rhino Sports, in a lighter shade of gold and including the Chiltern logo on the left shoulder and had a more fitted look and feel.
 This coincided with the two most successful seasons in Cheetahs history, making an appearance in two Bowl games as well as their least successful season in 2006.

 The move to Watford meant that the Cheetahs had to update their uniform.
 This would be made by Rhino again and was of a stronger material, the Chiltern logo omitted for obvious reasons and was of a darker, more amber looking colour.

 The Cheetahs next major investment came in 2011 with a much more dynamic, striking design made by Alpha Performance, the jersey was much more fitted, the main body was of traditional airtex material with professional-looking tackle twill numbering.
-Gone however were the two black sleeve stripes, which formed part of the Cheetahs uniform since the very beginning.
+Gone were the two black sleeve stripes, which formed part of the Cheetahs uniform since the very beginning.

-The uniform was changed again in 2017.
-This one had shoulder numbers on a black yoke.
+The uniform was changed again in 2017 to one with shoulder numbers on a black yoke.

 A new uniform was used for the first time in 2021 in the Thames Valley Division.
 White shirts were added in 2022 while playing in SFC1 West.